 Connection_errors_status variables.
 See Section 5.1.9, “Server Status Variables”.

 The host cache, which is accessible using the

 host_cachePerformance Schema table.
 See Section 18.104.22.168, “DNS Lookup Optimization and the Host Cache”, and Section 22.214.171.124, “The host_cache Table”.

-option, you might find messages like this in your error log:
+variable set to 3, you might find messages like this in your

 The client program did not call